equinor/completor/.github/SECURITY.md

 ## Vulnerability scanning

-We scan our code in GitHub Actions using [Snyk](https://snyk.io/) and [Pre-commit](https://pre-commit.com/) to ensure code quality and third party vulnerabilities.
+The code is scanned using [Snyk](https://snyk.io/).
+Snyk does static application security testing (SAST), dependency scanning, and licensing scanning.

 ## Reporting a Vulnerability